ZupIT/beagle-docs/Settings/content/en/docs/Get Started/Creating a project from scratch/Case Android/_index.md

 ### **Step 5:  BeagleActivitiy**

-Beagle offers a default `Activity` to manage all `serven-driven activities`.
-However, it is possible to create a more specific activitiy to handle serven-driven screens differently.
-You will create one inheriting your new activity from `BeagleActivity` and annotating ir with `@BeagleComponent`.
+Beagle offers a default `Activity` to manage all `server-driven activities`.
+However, it is possible to create a more specific activitiy to handle server-driven screens differently.
+You will create a new activity inheriting from `BeagleActivity` and annotating it with `@BeagleComponent`.
 You can find a detailed step on how to create one at the [**Beagle Activity**](/docs/resources/customization/beagle-for-android/custom-beagle-activity/) session

 {{% alert color="info" %}}
 {{% /alert %}}